- September 21, 2023

 Avoiding the pitfalls

-Existing studies and research have cataloged the numerous problems and challenges faced by start-ups globally.
+Existing studies and research have catalogued the numerous problems and challenges faced by start-ups globally.
 These include:

 - Lack of finance